What are Web Stories and who can use them?

 Google, not Mediavine or the publisher, controls the placement of these ads, and they only appear after 6-8 slides, which means typically only one ad per story.

 Web Stories will not monetize as well as posts on your website.
-They should be previews to your posts, not something to drive traffic to.
+They should be previews of your posts, not something to drive traffic to.
 But they should still tell a good story that encourages readers to click through to your full content.

 How to enable Web Stories Ads